josemartos/vuewebsite/README.md

 ## description

 Personal website used as an object of experimentation.

-In this case, it's a simple Vue.js app with a Webpack 4 setup.
+## tech stack

+Vue.js, Webpack, Sass, PostCSS, ESlint

 ## setup